Cyclid/Cyclid-docs/docs/jobs/overview.rst

 A Cyclid job defines:

-1. Some information about the :ref:`Job <metainfo>` itself, including the name & version.
+1. Some information about the :ref:`Job <metainfo>` itself, including the namei & version.
 2. The :ref:`Environment` to use to run the job.
 This includes the operating system type and version, and any extra packages to be installed.
 3. The :ref:`Stages` to run, and the order to run them.
 4. Any additional :ref:`Stages` that are specific to this job.
 5. Additional information such as :ref:`Sources` to be checked out or encrypted :ref:`Secrets` that can be used when running the job.

+Every time a job is run Cyclid provides a "context", which is information about the running job.
+The :ref:`job context <context>` data can be used in the job definition as variables.

 Normally the job file is placed in the root of your project, with the name ``.cyclid.json`` for JSON formatted jobs, or ``.cyclid.yml`` (``cyclid.yaml``)